Used Car Buying Guides

 Run a Lien Check

-Particularly for private sales, confirm no outstanding loan is registered to the vehicle.
-A lien could make you responsible for someone else’s debt.
+Especially for private sales, ensure no outstanding loan is attached to the vehicle.
+Otherwise, you could become responsible for someone else’s debt.

 A professional inspection is one of the best investments you can make when buying used.